fpatron/tig-dashboard/README.md

 sudo docker compose -f docker-compose-exporter.yml up -d
 ```

+### Finalize setup

-4. You can now connect to your Grafana server using the IP address of the server where you installed it.
+You can now connect to your Grafana server using the IP address of the server where you installed it.
 ```
 http://X.X.X.X:3000
 ```